Chris35Wills/synthetic_channel_mesh/README.md

 At the bottom of each script is an example of how to run the code using the provided test data (see ./test_data).
 Running on a script by script basis may be preferable as there are numerous settings that can be altered and you may wish to modify/create new functions to suit your specific needs.

 Once you know the settings you wish to apply, a better way to use the code is to use driver scripts which import the functions - examples of these are also provided in ./scripts (with a *d* prefix e.g. *d01.py*).
-Once setup, these can then be called using a single bash script such as ./scripts/test_aoi.sh.
+Once setup, these can then be called using a single script such as using bash -- an example script is provided to trun the example aoi code: ./scripts/example_aoi_run.sh.

+So to run the example, you can use:

+	python d01.py
+	Rscript d02.r
+	...etc

+or

+	sh example_aoi_run.sh

+One method of implementing this command line approach on windows is through [cygwin](https://www.cygwin.com/).

 *If you're on windows, you may need to run `dos2unix test_aoi.sh` first to handle newline characters.*